 The INTEGRES partners are aware of the knowledge and skills gaps in regard to accounting and reporting on non-financial information in Higher Education Institutions (HEIs).
 Based on input from students, accounting firms and SMEs they will create applicable educational material on how to use IR and how to disclose non-financial information for SMEs.
-They will develop an international module of 5 courses (30 credits) containing issues like SDGs and IR, KPIs and IR and cases.
+They have developed an international module of 5 courses (30 credits) containing issues like SDGs and IR, KPIs and IR and cases.
 The core parts of the courses will be available via and Open Education Resources (OER).

-Second- and third-year bachelor Business and Accounting students will transdisciplinary collaborate in the well-organized interactive ISPs.
-Each consortium partner will develop local HEI-specific procedures to inform, recruit and select students participating in the activities, making sure the student teams involved will be divers according to disciplines needed.
-Since HEI-specific criteria might differ, these procedures will be discussed in the TPMs and suggestions will be shared.
-For the ISP’s, motivation letters and interviews play an important role in this process.
-In total 60 students (6 from each HEI partner two times) will be selected throughout the project for the ISP’s.
-The developed courses will be available for all students.
+‘Second- and third-year bachelor Business and Accounting students will transdisciplinary collaborate in the well-organized interactive ISPs.
+Each consortium partner will develop local HEI-specific procedures to inform, recruit and select students participating in the activities, ensuring the student teams involved will be diverse according to the disciplines needed.
+Since HEI-specific criteria might differ, these procedures will be discussed in the TPMs, and suggestions will be shared.
+For the ISPs, motivation letters and interviews play an important role in this process.
+In total, 60 students (6 from each HEI partner two times) will be selected throughout the project for the ISPs.
+The developed courses will be available for all students.’

 1. An education module (30 ECTS in total) of 5 international courses of 6 ECT and an OER